DMTGallery/dmt-gallery-artwork-example/README.md

             throw e;
         }

-        // Log the artwork traits into console, so that people
+        // Log the artwork traits (traits must be displayed on-chain, this is the easiest way to do it). logArtworkTraits(seedBlockData);
-        // can see their mint traits on-chain without hard work. logArtworkTraits(seedBlockData);

         // We have a block, ready to be used as "seed".